- TEMPoral Organisation of Speech (TEMPOS)

 Having a simple conversation often seems rather easy, yet Google, Siri, and Alexa still haven’t quite mastered it.
 Somehow, our brain is uniquely equipped to successfully perceive the speech of those around us – even in quite challenging listening environments.
 In this research group, we investigate the psychological and neurobiological mechanisms that underlie the exceptional human behavior of spoken communication.

-- Juggling Act: Language and Cognitive Processes
+- Juggling Act: Speaking and Listening in Conversation

-Laurel Brehm (Cluster leader)
+Ruth Corps (Cluster leader)

 Caitlin Decuyper (PhD student)